Introducing the Solid-State Haptic Button Interactive Design Layers

 Touch is the most intimate human sense.
 Leveraging haptics to craft enjoyable and unique experiences is a simple way to create a deeper emotional bond between the device and the user.

 The immersive design layer lets designers be creative with solid-state haptic buttons.
 The goal is to leverage haptics and force sensing to create enjoyable and memorable touch experiences.
-Designers can customize the solid-state haptic button behaviour to entirely change how it operates and feel and create an immersive experience.
+Designers can customize the solid-state haptic button behavior to entirely change how it operates and feel and create an immersive experience.

 Examples of force sensing immersive design: